 Radical change often comes about in trying to solve a simple problem.
-Our original goal was to improve endurance race times by designing a shoe to go downhill faster.
-In doing so, we inadvertently reinvented the running shoe.
+HOKA's original goal was to improve endurance race times by designing a shoe to go downhill faster.
+In doing so, they inadvertently reinvented the running shoe.

-Our design ethos owes as much to surfing, skiing and cycling as running, and the patented elements we incorporated into the original shoe—AKA the HOKA difference—influence every shoe we build.
+Their design ethos owes as much to surfing, skiing and cycling as running, and the patented elements they incorporated into the original shoe—AKA the HOKA difference—influence every shoe we build.